-Glutathione is a tripeptide—i.e. a very small protein—composed of three amino acids: cysteine, glycine, and glutamic acid (or glutamate).
-Often called the “master” antioxidant, glutathione boosts the utilization and recycling of other antioxidants, namely vitamins C and E, as well as alpha lipoic acid and CoQ10.1
+Glutathione is a tripeptide—i.e., a tiny protein—composed of three amino acids: cysteine, glycine, and glutamic acid (or glutamate).
+Often called the “master” antioxidant, glutathione boosts the utilization and recycling of other antioxidants, namely vitamins C and E, and alpha-lipoic acid and CoQ10.1

-There are two different forms of glutathione: reduced glutathione (GSH, or L-glutathione), which is the active form, and oxidized glutathione (GSSG), the inactive form.
-As GSH patrols the cellular environment and puts out oxidative “free radical” fires, it becomes oxidized itself and inactive, thus turning into GSSG.
+There are two different forms of glutathione: reduced glutathione (GSH, or L-glutathione), which is the active form, and oxidized glutathione (GSSG), the inactive state.
+As GSH patrols the cellular environment and puts out oxidative “free radical” fires, it becomes oxidized and inactive, thus turning into GSSG.

-Fortunately, inactive GSSG can be recycled back into the active GSH form, thanks to an enzyme called glutathione reductase.
-When this enzyme is overwhelmed and too much oxidized GSSG accumulates (as compared to the active GSH), your cells become susceptible to damage.
+Fortunately, inactive GSSG can be recycled back into the active GSH form, thanks to the glutathione reductase enzyme.
+When this enzyme is overwhelmed, and too much-oxidized GSSG accumulates (compared to the active GSH), your cells become susceptible to damage.

-Mitochondria are the “power plants” of each cell, converting food into ATP (adenosine triphosphate) to use for all of our cells’ energy needs.
-To compare it to the human body, mitochondria are like the heart, constantly pumping out ATP instead of blood.
-Without a heartbeat—and without mitochondria—life ceases to exist.
+Mitochondria are the "power plants" of each cell, converting food into ATP (adenosine triphosphate) for all of our cells' energy needs.
+To compare it to the human body, mitochondria are like the heart, continually pumping out ATP instead of blood.
+Without a heartbeat—and mitochondria—life ceases to exist.

-But mitochondria do much more then pump out energy.
-They also have their own DNA, they can communicate information, sense danger when the cell energy levels drop, and are even involved in sending the final "death" message (apoptosis) when a cell is damaged beyond repair and needs to die.
+But mitochondria do much more than pump out energy.
+They also have their DNA; they can communicate information, sense danger when the cell energy levels drop, and are even involved in sending the final "death" message (apoptosis) when a cell is damaged beyond repair and needs to die.
 In this way, the mitochondria are the heart AND soul of the body.

-Obviously, this sophisticated heart and soul needs to be protected, and the “knight in shinning armor” who guards our source of energy and life is none other than glutathione.
+This sophisticated heart and soul needs to be protected, and the "knight in shining armor" who guards our source of energy and life is none other than glutathione.

-In this role, glutathione makes sure that toxins like heavy metals, organic toxins, and even the actual byproducts of the process of making energy by the mitochondria themselves (oxidative byproducts or free radicals) don’t damage the mitochondria.
-For example, in the final stage of energy production, your body uses oxygen to make ATP but in the process it can create Superoxide, an oxygen with too many electrons that is poisonous to everything around it be it mitochondria, DNA, proteins, cell membranes, etc..
+In this role, glutathione makes sure that toxins like heavy metals, organic toxins, and even the actual byproducts of the process of creating energy by the mitochondria themselves (oxidative byproducts or free radicals) don't damage the mitochondria.
+For example, in the final stage of energy production, your body uses oxygen to make ATP.
+Still, in the process, it can create Superoxide, oxygen with too many electrons that is poisonous to everything around it, be it mitochondria, DNA, proteins, cell membranes, etc..
 Glutathione is there to extinguish and neutralize Superoxides as well as other similar damaging oxidative molecules.

 GLUTATHIONE's Role IN THE BODY

-Glutathione has many key roles in your health and well-being.4 Four of the most critical are:
+Glutathione has many vital roles in your health and well-being.4 Four of the most critical are:

 • Aging defense